Notalib/workshop-containerisation/README.md

 1. Use `docker compose up --detach` to build and launch all our containers (in the same virtual network).
 2. Try executing into on of the running containers (`docker compose exec -it <service-name> /bin/bash`).
 3. Try to fetch our HTML website from `static-web-app` via the `ubuntu-debugger` container.
-4. Try fetching logs from our `static-web-app` via cmd `docker compose logs --follow <service-name>`, can you see the fetch?
+4. Try fetching logs from our `static-web-app` via cmd `docker compose logs --follow <service-name>`, can you see when it was fetched?
 5. Try reducing some of the container image sizes!
 Check with `docker images`.